Linux - Create, Delete, Copy, and Move Files and Directories

 cp -r Invoices/ Documents/

 The -r is a command-line option (also called command line flag) that tells cp to copy recursively.
-That means, the directory itself, but also descend into the directory and copy everything else it contains, files, other subdirectories it may have, and so on.
+It directs the copying of the directory itself, and everything else it contains - files, other subdirectories it may have, and so on.

 Just like we did with the file, we can also copy and rename: